RobertTalbert/discretecs/Video/scripts-module-2.md

 The negation of "for all x C(x)" would be "There exists x such that not C(x)" which in plainer language would be "There exists a country whose name doesn't begin with a B".
 And that's certainly true, in fact this statement is just saying that it's possible to find a counterexample to the original universal statement.
 The negation of "there exists an x such that C(x)" is the universal statement "for all x, not C(x)" or in other words, For every on Earth, the name of the country does not begin with a B. That is a false statement, and we know it because that's a universal statement but there's a counterexample -- Belize, or Belarus.
 This makes sense because the negation of a proposition should have the opposite truth value.
 The universal statement was false so its negation should be true, and the existential statement was true so its negation should be false.

 So... this was a long video and you've done a great job making it through.
 What you've learned is that taking a predicate and quantifying the variable turns it into a proposition with a truth value.
 And there are two ways to do this, universal or existential each of which has its own notation.
+You also learned that a counterexample can be used to prove that a universally quantified statement is false.
+And you learned how to negate both a universally and existentially quantified predicate.

+There's just one more topic to touch on here, and that's how quantification works when you have more than one variable.
+So stick around.

 ## 2.10

-## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDA0MTMxOTAsLTQ1MjYxMzIyNCwxND
-EzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgxMTksLTE0NTkx
-MjMwMDcsLTUzMjk5OTY3OV19
+eyJoaXN0b3J5IjpbMTA4ODI3MTAwNSwtNDUyNjEzMjI0LDE0MT
+MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
+MzAwNywtNTMyOTk5Njc5XX0=
 -->